Behavioural Economics and Gut Instinct:

 Business people pride themselves in their decision making and many businesses embed market and competitor research into this process.
-However, because business people are prone to the same human frailties as all of us this can discourage the use of research and insight.
+However, business people often prefer their gut instinct as they are prone to the same human frailties as everyone else.
+This can discourage the use of research and experimentation as a way of gaining feedback and learning from our mistakes.

-This is one of the most useful insights of behavioural economics and yet professionally a difficult truth to acknowledge when we like to be seen as an expert our field.
-Indeed, we are sometimes informed that decisions have been made on the advice of an ‘expert’ as if this guarantees the quality of the process.
+This is one of the most useful insights of behavioural economics and yet professionally it is a difficult truth to acknowledge when we like to be seen as an expert our field.
+Indeed, we are sometimes informed that decisions have been made on the advice of an ‘expert’ as if this guarantees the quality of the decision.
+Behavioural economics though tells us that experts are often no better than non-experts at predicting the future.

 As humans we are certainly prone to the illusion of understanding.
 Our minds create narrative fallacies from our continuous attempt to make sense of the world.